pfsense/docs/source/monitoring/gateway-logs.rst

 The gateway logs can be found under **Status > System Logs** on the **System**/**Gateways** sub-tab.

-This log contains entries from the gateway monitoring daemon, *apinger*, which can generate a significant amount of logging with many gateways to monitor.
+This log contains entries from the gateway monitoring daemon, *dpinger*, which can generate a significant amount of logging with many gateways to monitor.